 On the upside, if you correctly follow your prescription, you may not need to use any inhaler later on in your life.
 However, note that just as with the blue inhaler, early treatment with the brown inhaler is crucial to get rid of asthma.

-The idea with all these colours is to help you choose the right one when you’re having an attack, rather than having to recognise the name of the medication on the inhaler.
-So when you need immediate relief of your symptoms – from breathlessness to acute asthma attack – go for the blue or purple inhaler.
+The idea with all these colours is to help you choose the right one when you’re experiencing an attack, rather than having to recognise the name of the medication on the inhaler.
+When you need immediate relief from your symptoms – from breathlessness to acute asthma attack – always go for the blue or purple inhaler.

 This is the first time I have used this service.
 Website was easy to navigate and online questions very clear. prompt response and delivery of malaria tablets.